Table of Contents

 | Use as INCLUDE or EXCLUDE targeting |

 Publisher ID | Exchange specific ID for the publisher.
 A publisher ID maps to a "seller" of the media for a given publisher and can be direct from a publisher or a reseller.
-Required that you prepend exchange abbreviation, for example “rp/12345”. | Use as INCLUDE or EXCLUDE targeting |
+Required to prepend exchange abbreviation, for example “rp/12345”. | Use as INCLUDE or EXCLUDE targeting |

 Publisher ID List | List of Publisher IDs.
 To create a list: